Packing for Camp

 - 4 towels & 2 washcloths**

-- sleeping bag (one that unzips to a quilt) or blankets (one heavy, one light weight)**
+- Sleeping bag (that unzips to a quilt) or blankets (one heavy, one light weight)** These must be washable.

-- day pack/knapsack to carry towels, dance outfits, riding clothes, etcetera during the day
+- Day pack/knapsack to carry towels, dance outfits, riding clothes, etc. during the day

 ** International families do not have to send their children with towels, bedsheets, blankets, or pillows.
 Camp will provide upon arrival.